nuejs/nue/packages/nuejs.org/docs/content.md

 ### Blocks
 Blocks are chunks of content with an alternate styling.
-Think highlighted content like tips, notes, and alerts.
+Think of highlighted content like tips, notes, and alerts.
 The syntax takes the form of `[.classname]`.
 For example:

 ``` md
 [.note]